 Minimizes Serious Falls

-This is the percent of residents who have had a major fall.
-Falls resulting in severe injury are often associated with poor nursing care.
-Closer supervision reduces the percentage of residents in a nursing home who sustain major falls.
+This tells you the percentage of residents who have had a major fall.
+Falls resulting in serious injury are often the result of lower quality nursing care.
+Better nursing protocols can limit the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections